chicago-joe/Iceberg-Order-Prediction-Algorithm-Quantitative-Trading-with-ML/iceberg-prediction-whitepaper-v2.md

 These data sources form the backbone of our machine learning pipeline, providing both the features and the target variable for our prediction model.
 Typically, we generate tens of thousands of simulation results from replaying about two months of historical market data.

 ## Data Pipeline Architecture

-Let me show you the overall architecture I designed:

 ### Data Collection & Simulation Infrastructure